ahawkins94/project-2/README.md

 5. Like feature, where users can "like" projects.
 6. Ability to share project online.

-It was established that the client would not be contactable during
+It was established that the client would not be contactable during the development period, but the Product Owner had been fully briefed about the business requirements should there be any questions.